Endo International: History

-2022-3 Bankruptcy Proceedings
+2022–2023 bankruptcy proceedings

 In 2022, Endo's stock fell below $1 as the company faced restructuring of its $8 billion of debt.

 On August 17, 2022 Endo International Plc filed for Chapter 11 bankruptcy protection after reaching a $6 billion deal with some of its creditors that related to opioid litigation in the US and a $6 billion deal with creditors, including for settling lawsuits.

 The United States Department of Justice has objected to the plans, claiming they violate bankruptcy law.

 Merger

 In March 2025, Mallinckrodt and Endo announced plans to merge in a deal valued at $6.7 billion.